 - Use your theme's 'Portfolio' post type Most WordPress themes come with a 'Portfolio' post type, which you can find by looking for the 'Portfolio' link in the left of the WordPress admin.
 This will be designed to specifically to work as a portfolio, with one or more layouts for showing off your work.

 - Use a portfolio plugin If your theme doesn't come with a portfolio layout then you can add this using a plugin.
 Elegant themes have written an excellent article on the best WordPress portfolio plugins.
 The disadvantage is that the portfolio layouts may not match your theme, so a bit of custom styling may be needed.

-- Create a 'Portfolio' custom post type You can also create a 'Portfolio' post type yourself using a plugin such as Custom Post Type UI (or programmatically if you're a WordPress developer).
+- Create a 'Portfolio' custom post type You can also create a 'Portfolio' post type yourself using a plugin such as Easy Post Types & Fields (or programmatically if you're a WordPress developer).
 This is a nice lightweight option as you'll only end up with the features you actually need.
-However you will need to create your own templates and layouts for displaying the portfolio categories and posts.
+You can then use the Posts Table Pro plugin to display the portfolio posts on your website.

 Whichever of these methods you choose, you can use them all with any of the password protection options mentioned in this article.

 How should I link to my WordPress password protected portfolio?